-After several years experience as a Head of Department, I still remember my school philosophy lessons as my inspiration to pursue a career in this discipline.
+After several years experience as a Head of Department, I still remember my own childhood Religious Studies lessons as my inspiration to pursue a career in Philosophy.

-Following a degree in Philosophy, and PGCE in RE, both at Durham, I began my teaching career in at a wonderful village prep school in Staffordshire as Head of Humanities.
-Due to the school’s small size I was only Head of Myself, but I was also a teacher of PE, Saturday referee, umpire, groundsman and second-in-charge of pool maintenance.
+Following a degree in Philosophy, and PGCE in RS, both at Durham University, I began my teaching career in Staffordshire as Head of Humanities (where I also a teacher of PE, Saturday referee, umpire, groundsman and Head of swimming pool maintenance).

 I have also worked at the Economist Educational Foundation, supporting schools to develop students' news literacy.

-As Lead Trainer at The Philosophy Man, I work with schools to help them embed P4C into their curriculums, offering ongoing consultancy, and creating resources for our Philosophy Circles School Packs.
+As Lead Trainer at The Philosophy Man, I work with schools every week to help them embed P4C into their curriculums and by offering ongoing consultancy.
+I also speak at a range of events - from Heads' conferences and to training days for new teachers.
 I also write many of our free P4C resources which are sent out by email each week.

-In my spare time, I can usually be found engaging in sport or training for some kind of endurance event.
-I also enjoy foraging for wild food and developing my construction (and destruction) skills through volunteering in the great outdoors.
+In my spare time, I can usually be found engaging in sport or training for some kind of endurance event, or writing my debut children's novel.